Aditya3107/Fashion_MNIST/README.md

 8. Bag
 9. Ankle boot

 To run the code, download the script and use `python3 run --random_forest`.
 Here you can add any classifier in `model_dispatcher.py` dictionary like `decision_tree_entropy` etc.

+The fashion mnist dataset is available [here](https://www.kaggle.com/zalando-research/fashionmnist)